|Leonard Sullivan-Oklahoma County Assessor, 320 Robert S. Kerr #313, Oklahoma City, OK 73102|

 Neighborhood - The environment of a subject property that has a direct and immediate effect on value.

-Notice Value/Date - This refers the assessment notice that is mailed to a property owner concerning changes in the assessed value of the property.
-It contains information such as the Market and Assessed values as well as the date it was mailed.
+Notice Value/Date - This refers to the assessment notice that is typically mailed during the months of February, March & April to property owners concerning changes in the value of their property.
+It contains information such as the Current Market Value, Taxable Market Value (3%-5% limitation), Assessment Ratio, Gross Assessed Value as well as the date it was mailed.
 If property owners disagree with this change they must request an informal hearing with the Assessor's Office within the specified time frame regarding any change.

 Parcel - a contiguous area of land described in a single description by a deed or other instrument or as one of a number of lots on a plat or plan, separately owned and capable of being separately conveyed.